Representing the big tilting sheaves as holomorphic Morse branes: Fukaya categories on holomorphic symplectic varieties

 \subsubsection{A brief review of the Fukaya category in the real setting}

-For any real exact symplectic manifold $(M,\omega)$ with a conical end (with respect to the Liouville flow for a preferred primitive of $\omega$), one can define its infinitesimal Fukaya category\footnote{We always assume the Fukaya category to be triangulated. }, denoted by $F(M)$.
+For any real exact symplectic manifold $(M,\omega)$ with a conical end with respect to the Liouville flow for a preferred primitive of $\omega$ (such a manifold is called a Liouville manifold), one can define its infinitesimal Fukaya category\footnote{We always assume the Fukaya category to be triangulated. }, denoted by $F(M)$.
+The definition is originated from \cite{NZ} in the cotangent bundle case and can be generalized to Liouville manifolds.
+The book \cite{Seidel} treats the case of Lefschetz fibrations.
+For an expanded review of infinitesimal Fukaya categories, see \cite[Appendix C]{Jin}.
 Roughly speaking, an object in the Fukaya category is a (complex of) Lagrangian brane(s) $(L,\Phi, P)$ consisting of the data\footnote{The brane structure also includes a local system (equivalently, a vector bundle with a flat connection) on $L$.
 For simplicity, in this paper, we will assume that the local system is always trivial of rank 1.} of a properly embedded Lagrangian submanifold $L$, a grading $\Phi: L\rightarrow\mathbb{R}$, and a relative Pin-structure on $L$.
 In the following, to make the notations simple, we usually denote a brane only by its underlying Lagrangian submanifold when there is no cause of confusion.
 Moreover, one compactifies $M$ by the conical structure on the ends to $\overline{M}=M\cup M^\infty$, where $M^\infty$ is the contact boundary of $M$ which is also referred as the infinity of $M$.
 We also require that $L$ is well-behaved near the infinity of $M$ in the sense that $L^\infty=\overline{L}\cap M^\infty$ is a Legendrian subset of $M^\infty$, which can be equivalently described as $\lim\limits_{t\rightarrow 0^+}t\cdot L$ is contained in a conical Lagrangian.

 The morphism between two objects $(L_1,\Phi_1, P_1)$ and $(L_2, \Phi_2, P_2)$ is the Floer complex $CF(L_1,L_2)=(\bigoplus\limits_{p\in L_1\cap L_2}\mathbb{C}\cdot p [-\mathrm{deg }\ p], \mu_1)$, where $\mu_1$ is defined by counting pseudo-holomorphic discs bounded by the two Lagrangians.
 The degree of $p$, denoted as $\mathrm{deg}\ p$, depends on the gradings $\Phi_1$ and $\Phi_2$.
 The relative Pin-structures also enter into the story because these are needed to give an orientation of the (0-dimensional) moduli spaces of pseudo-holomorphic strips, so that one can count the points.
 Of course, implicit in the definition is the transversality between $L_1$ and $L_2$ and certain standard treatment of $L_1^\infty$ and $L_2^\infty$ if they overlap.